The Charter

 • Where support is required outside of someone’s core working hours, giving them options for when that could be (early morning or evening / weekend).

-• When sending emails outside of business hours, being clear in the title whether it needs to be read / actioned promptly or considering sending pre-timed emails (so emails are not received late at night and at weekends).
+• When sending communications outside of business hours, being clear whether it needs to be read / actioned promptly or considering sending pre-timed messages (so they are not received late at night and at weekends).

-• Including working hours / availability as part of my email signature, so people are aware of each others’ working patterns.
+• Including working hours / availability as part of email signatures, so people are aware of each other’s’ working patterns.

-• Respecting people’s right to take annual leave without the expectation of them checking emails / being on call, and role modelling the same behaviour myself where possible.
+• Respecting people’s right to take annual leave without the expectation of them checking messages / being on call, and role modelling the same behaviour where possible.

 Mindful delegation